 Earlier this week I shared with you a collection of my favorite free printable kitchen helpers.
-That post was inspired by the Chobani substitution chart I discovered, even though I wasn’t convinced that all of the substitutions would be very successful.
-Not being one to just believe what someone tells me, I decided to test this substitution using a time-worn, well-known recipe – Toll House Chocolate Chip Cookies.
+That post was inspired by this Chobani substitution chart I recently discovered, which has since disappeared from Chobani’s website.
+I was intrigued by the thought of substituting Greek yogurt for less healthy ingredients like butter and mayo.
+I’d substituted Greek yogurt for sour cream and créme fresh in dips before, but the baking substitutions, like butter and buttermilk, left me less convinced.
+So I decided to put the butter substitution to a test using a time-worn, well-known recipe – Toll House Chocolate Chip Cookies.

 To test the Chobani Greek yogurt substitution, I decided to bake two batches of the cookies.
 The first would be the recipe exactly as written, with 2 sticks of butter.
 The second batch would remove 1 stick of better and substitute in a quarter cup of non-fat Greek yogurt, per the substitution chart.
 Below are my observations and final recommendation.

-From the beginning of the process, I could see a difference in the appearance of the Greek yogurt dough and the traditional dough – when the “fats” were creamed together with the white and brown sugar.
-The sugar creamed with the Greek yogurt had a shinier appearance and smoother texture than the butter and sugar.
+From the beginning of the process, I could see a difference in the appearance of the Greek yogurt dough and the traditional dough.
+When the “fats” were creamed together with the white and brown sugar, the sugar creamed with the Greek yogurt had a shinier appearance and smoother texture than the straight butter and sugar mizxture.

 Once the dough was finished, that smoother, shinier texture remained.
 The visual difference in the dough can be seen below.
 There was also a very slight difference in the taste of the raw cookie doughs.
 (I can’t actually recommend that you test your dough the same way.
 Generally, eating raw cookie dough is “bad,” but I won’t judge you if you nibble on it as well.)